Sara Imari Walker: Career

 After graduating from Dartmouth, Walker began a postdoctoral fellowship at the Georgia Institute of Technology working at the NSF/NASA Center for Chemical Evolution.
 In 2011 she accepted a NASA Postdoctoral Program Fellowship with the NASA Astrobiology Institute and began working at Arizona State University (ASU).
 In 2013, Walker became an assistant professor at the School of Earth and Space Exploration as well as the Beyond Center for Fundamental Concepts in Science at ASU.
 She became a faculty member for the Center for Social Dynamics and Complexity, as well as a graduate faculty member for the Department of Physics and Complex Systems Initiative at ASU in 2014.
 In 2015, Walker began a fellowship at the ASU-SFI Center for Biosocial Complex Systems as part of a joint educational and research program between Santa Fe Institute and Arizona State University.

 Research

 Walker is a theoretical physicist and astrobiologist with research interests in the origin of life.
 She seeks to develop new theories of physics to explain what life is, how it emerged, and what signs of life might look like on other planets.
+She is currently working on developing new technology to detect possible signs of life with NASA as a Principle Investigator for their Interdisciplinary Consortia for Astrobiology Research (iCAR).
 She uses mathematical models to investigate chemical evolution and the development of networks on Prebiotic Earth.
 She looks at information flow in biotic and abiotic systems to further define life and its emergence.
 Some of the highlights of her work in this field so far are: